ghelouis/pocketchef/README.md

 # Mindset
 The idea is to apply the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) and try and keep things as simple as possible.
-This makes it easier for developers as wells as users.
+This makes it easier for developers as well as users.
 This approach led to:
-- the app is written in pure javascript, with as little libraries as possible;
+- the app is written in pure javascript, with as few libraries as possible;
 - the import/export format uses raw text (markdown-flavored) and zip, both of which are easy to handle and understand.